it-at-m/swim/handler-core/README.md

   - Needs to be called after successfully processing in the custom `ProcessFileInPort` implementation
   - For sending the according event, call the `fileFinished` method with the incoming event as argument

+### Error handling

+The dispatch-service provides an inbound topic for handling errors which occur during processing.
+To use this functionality the Dead-Letter-Queue (dlq) needs to be configured for the incoming Consumer binding (See [Configuration](#configuration)).

+After accordingly configured, all thrown exceptions are forwarded to the dispatch service, which handles them by sending a notification to the contact person of the corresponding use case and logging the error message.

 ## Configuration

 ```yaml